benbucksch/trex/README.txt

 use, expressiveness, clarity and consistency of a coherent widget kit.

-  2. TAppKit: GUI-oriented layout and widget elements
+  2. TRex: GUI-oriented layout and widget elements

-The idea of TAppKit is to provide a thin shim layer on top of HTML5 that brings the tags, programming style, and expressiveness of XUL to HTML.
+The idea of TRex is to provide a thin shim layer on top of HTML5 that brings the tags, programming style, and expressiveness of XUL to HTML.
 There is an <hbox>, <vbox>, <textbox>, <menu> and the like.
 There is a common "command" and "changed" event for all widgets that it applies to.